Anna Paulina Luna: Middle East

 In 2023, Luna was among 47 Republicans to vote in favor of H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
 That same year Luna was among 52 Republicans who voted in favor H.Con.Res.
 30, which would remove American troops from Somalia.

 Personal life

 Luna identifies as a Messianic Jewish Christian.
-Luna is married to Andrew Gamberzky, a U.S. Air Force combat controller.
+She is married to Andrew Gamberzky, a U.S. Air Force combat controller whom she met while serving in the United States Air Force.
 In 2019, she took her maternal grandmother's maiden name, Luna, to represent her Hispanic heritage.
-She did this to follow suit from her mother who had first changed her surname to the same, following a finalized divorce.
+Her mother had also changed her own surname to Luna following a finalized divorce.
+Gamberzky later served with the Oregon Air National Guard but resigned after his application to be exempt from the COVID-19 vaccine mandate for religious reasons was rejected.
+Luna and Gamberzky subsequently sued the Department of Defense, alleging that Gamberzky's First Amendment rights had been violated.

+In 2023 family members told The Washington Post that Luna's paternal grandfather, Heinrich Mayerhofer, served as a soldier in Nazi Germany's military during the 1940s, and they disputed her claim of Jewish heritage, stating that her father was Catholic and that none of them remember him practicing Judaism.
+The Post reviewed a photo of Mayerhofer in a Nazi uniform, which the Simon Wiesenthal Center confirmed matched that of the Wehrmacht.
+Luna's office declined to comment on the matter.

 Luna announced that she had given birth to a son on August 27, 2023.

-In mid-August 2025, Luna said on The Joe Rogan Experience that she had heard testimony about non-human beings on earth.
-She said that "Congress has seen proof of "interdimensional beings." and that "I think that they can actually operate through the time spaces that we currently have".
+In mid-August 2025, Luna said on The Joe Rogan Experience that she had heard testimony about non-human beings on Earth.
+She said that "Congress has seen proof of "interdimensional beings," and that "I think that they can actually operate through the time spaces that we currently have".
+She was interviewed in The Age of Disclosure, a 2025 documentary film about UFOs, claiming that U.S. government programs were in place for the recovery of alien technology that had crashed on Earth.